bocadilloproject/bocadillo/docs/how-to/socketio.md

 ## Integrating with `python-socketio`

-It's now time we integrate [python-socketio] to build a backend socket.io server.
+It's now time we integrate [python-socketio] to build the socket.io server.

 First, let's install it: